timphilip12/Data332/Counting Cars/README_Group_data.md

 6. Temperature: the temperature at the time of the collection in °F
 7. Weather: The weather at the time of the collection
 8. Name: The name of the person that recorded the vehicle
-9. Day: The day of the week at the which the person recorded the vehicle

 ## Data cleaning
 1. Get rid of any mispelling manually to make sure that the data will be used correctly in R